66 results for tag: Couples Counseling

 What Are We Fighting For?

 What are we fighting for or about?
-This is the question we all need to ask ourselves when we conflict with another person, especially a partner or spouse.
-As a couples and relationship counselor, whenever a couple shares with me about a "fight" they had recently, I often ask them after they have spoken in great detail how their partner was at fault and what they did wrong, "What was the fight about?"
+We all need to ask ourselves this question when we conflict with another person, especially a partner or spouse.
+As a couples and relationship counselor, whenever a couple shares with me about a "fight" they had recently, I often ask them after they have spoken in great detail how their partner was at fault and what they did wrong, "What was the fight about?".
 Both people start repeating what the other person said and did wrong and how they did it right.
-The focus is generally on the content rather than what the fight was about.
-The fight or conflict is almost always about trust and respect in some shape ...
+The focus is generally on the content rather than what the fight was about....